 We believe that our future operating results will continue to be subject to quarterly variations based upon a wide variety of factors, including the ordering patterns of our distributors, timing of regulatory approvals, the implementation of various phases of our clinical trials and manufacturing efficiencies due to the learning curve of utilizing new materials and equipment as well issues that may continue to occur due to the development of the coronavirus outbreak.
-While there were significant delays in the production of goods due to COVID-19 issues, presently, we are no longer experiencing such delays in the production of our products.
-That said, there are no assurances that if a second wave of the pandemic occurs that we will not experience significant delays in the future.
-Our operating results could also be impacted by a weakening of the Euro and strengthening of the New Israeli Shekel, or NIS, both against the U.S. dollar.
+During the past year, there were no significant delays in the production of goods due to COVID-19 issues.
+That said, there are no assurances that if another wave of the pandemic occurs that we will not experience significant delays in the future.
+Our operating results could also be impacted by the hostilities in Israel, and the Middle East, including the interruption or curtailment of trade within Israel or between Israel and its trading partners, or the ability to ship our products overseas or a weakening of the Euro and strengthening of the New Israeli Shekel, or NIS, both against the U.S. dollar.
 Lastly, other economic conditions we cannot foresee may affect customer demand, such as individual country reimbursement policies pertaining to our products.